Staying in Control During Confrontations

 5. Solve the Problem

-The best way to disarm a rude customer is to involve him in taking away the problem that's fueling his behavior.
-Ask him what he feels would be an acceptable solution.
-You then have something concrete to work toward.
+The best way to disarm a rude customer is to involve them in solving the problem that's fueling their behavior.
+Ask them what they feel would be an acceptable solution.
+That way, you have something concrete to work toward.

 Dealing With the Aftermath

-Encountering a rude customer can be a highly stressful experience, so it's important to take a breather afterwards.
-If you can remember that very few of your customers behave in this way, you'll gain some valuable perspective.
+Encountering a rude customer can be a highly stressful experience, so it's important to take a breather afterward.
+You'll likely gain some valuable perspective if you remember that very few of your customers behave in this way.

-Rude customers differ from the merely unhappy in that they can't control their anger.
+Rude customers differ from unhappy ones in that they can't control their anger.
 They are unreasonable, unfriendly, and prone to using verbal abuse, offensive language and threatening behavior.
 But you're in business to serve your customers, so it's important to try to help them.

-When dealing with rude customers, it's crucial to control your own emotions, and to counteract their inflammatory behavior with calm, considered responses.
-Remember, try not to take any comments personally, listen actively to your customer, and apologize if it's appropriate to do so.
+When dealing with rude customers, it's crucial to control your own emotions, and to counteract inflammatory behavior with calm, considered responses.
+Try not to take any comments personally.
+Listen actively to your customer, and apologize if it's appropriate to do so.